jnand/cortland-guide/pages/install.md

 You should have already created an `admin` user account during Apple's guided installation.
 Ideally, the admin account should be left to tasks that require privilege escalation; such as changing system configuration, installing software to `/Applications`, or managing users.
 Both [Apple](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) and [NIST CSRC](http://csrc.nist.gov/publications/drafts/800-179/sp800_179_draft.pdf) recommend using a standard account for day-to-day use.
 This suggestion is an attempt to mitigate the [many vectors opened up](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by `sudo` group privileges.

-**Notice.** A `standard` account may cause problems for developers as they don't have access to `sudo`.
-Still, the use of a standard user account or sandbox VM/Container for non-admin work is recommended to keep application from gaining root access.
+**Notice.** A `standard` account may inconvenience developers, as they don't have access to `sudo`.
+Still, the use of a standard user account or sandbox VM/Container for non-system work is recommended to keep applications from gaining root access.

 For good measure create a standard user account for your day-to-day activities using the `Users & Groups` pane in `System Preferences`, clicking the `+` just below "Login Options".

 ![new user](images/new-user.png)

 ### Configuration ###

-Lets harden the account login settings a bit. ** System Preferences**, **Users & Groups**.
+Let's harden the account login settings a bit. ** System Preferences**, **Users & Groups**.

 - [ ] Disable automatic login
 - [ ] Disable User list (requite username entry)